Dak Prescott: 2017 season

 Going into the next game against the Atlanta Falcons, the Cowboys learned that they would be without running back Ezekiel Elliott for a six-game suspension, putting more pressure on Prescott for the success of the offense.
 In the game against the Falcons, Prescott was 20-of-30 for 176 yards and had a rushing touchdown, but was sacked 8 times as the Cowboys fell 27–7.
-In the next game against the Philadelphia Eagles, he went 18-of-31 for 145 yards and three interceptions in the 37–9 loss.
-The Cowboys' struggles on offense continued in the next game against the Los Angeles Chargers on Thanksgiving.
+In the next game against the eventual Super Bowl champion Philadelphia Eagles, he went 18-of-31 for 145 yards and three interceptions in the 37–9 loss.
+The Cowboys' struggles on offense continued in the next game against the Los Angeles Chargers on Thanksgiving Day.
 The Cowboys fell 28–6 as Prescott tallied 179 passing yards and two interceptions.
 Despite the setbacks, the Cowboys remained alive in playoff contention and responded with a 38–14 win over the Washington Redskins, where Prescott threw for two touchdowns.
 In the next game against the New York Giants, he was 20-of-30 for a season-high 332 yards and three passing touchdowns, including an 81-yarder to Rod Smith, in the 30–10 victory.
 Prescott had a rushing touchdown in the next game as the Cowboys prevailed 20–17 over the Oakland Raiders.
 In a pivotal Week 16 matchup with the Seattle Seahawks on Christmas Eve, he recorded 181 passing yards but had two interceptions in the costly 21–12 loss, which eliminated the Cowboys from postseason contention.
 However, even if the Cowboys won out, they would have still missed the playoffs due to the Atlanta Falcons finishing 10–6 (thus owning the tiebreaker).
 Prescott finished the season with 179 passing yards and a touchdown in the 6–0 victory over the Philadelphia Eagles in Week 17.
 Overall, Prescott finished his second professional season with 3,324 passing yards, 22 passing touchdowns, 13 interceptions, 357 rushing yards, and six rushing touchdowns.